seacen/Compulsorinese/README.md

 # Compulsorinese

 Compulsorinese is a description language for describing fields compulsoriness in an API.
-Its syntax is designed to be easy to learn and human readable.
+The syntax is designed to be human readable and easy to learn.

 ## GitBook